NativeScript/NativeScript/Modules30Changes.md

 * `tabsBackgroundColor` - use `tabBackgroundColor` instead.
 * `textTransform` - `textTransform` is can be set on the individual `TabViewItem`s instead on the `TabView`

+### TextField & TextView (Android)
+Setting `text-transform` property on these controls will not change the text inside them.
+In case you want to transform the text you should do it before setting it to `text` property.

 ### Trace
 The `enabled` exported variable is replaced with getter function: `isEnabled()`.
 You can still use the `enable()` and `disable()` methods to enable/disable tracing.